faniereynders/faniereynders.github.io/_posts/2015-09-21-push-notifications-in-chrome-extensions-using-azure-notification-hubs.md

 - Toast notifications
 - Push notifications
 ---
-In the past couple of months I've been co-organizing a monthly user group called [Fixxup](http://fixxup.nl), to create a community platform for techies out there to share their knowledge, listen to their peers or even just enjoy the social living by having a beer or two.
+In the past couple of months, I've been co-organizing a monthly user group called [Fixxup](http://fixxup.nl), to create a community platform for techies out there to share their knowledge, listen to their peers or even just enjoy the social living by having a beer or two.

 Fixxup also has a [website hosted on GitHub](https://github.com/Fixxup/fixxup.github.io) Pages and we recently started to [live stream our sessions](http://fixxup.nl/live) to the rest of the world.
-When organizing such events it's important to do the proper marketing to target the right audience.
+When organizing such events, it's important to do the proper marketing to target the right audience.

-Although we are making use of social media to promote these events, I wanted an alternative way to get people's attention in realtime; so I built a [Chrome Extension](https://developer.chrome.com/extensions) called Fixxup Live that will only do one thing: Receive real-time push notifications when we're broadcasting live.
+Although we are making use of social media to promote these events, I wanted an alternative way to get people's attention in real-time; so I built a [Chrome Extension](https://developer.chrome.com/extensions) called Fixxup Live that will only do one thing: Receive real-time push notifications when we're broadcasting live.

-> The code is open source and [available on Github](https://github.com/Fixxup/live-notifier)
+> The code is open source and [available on GitHub](https://github.com/Fixxup/live-notifier)

 So I thought it would be fun creating this guide to make use of [Azure Notification Hubs](https://azure.microsoft.com/en-us/documentation/articles/notification-hubs-overview) for receiving push notifications on any platform, in this case Google Chrome.